openremote/fleet-management/README.md

-# Welcome to OpenRemote's Fleet Management wiki!
+# Welcome to OpenRemote's Fleet Management Repository!

-This repository contains the OpenRemote custom project template that contains full support for fleet management features, like location tracking and session tracking, and also the industry-first 100% data recognition from any Teltonika Telematics device.
+This repository contains the OpenRemote custom project template that contains full support for fleet management features, like location tracking and session tracking, and also the industry-first complete, automatic data recognition from any Teltonika Telematics device model.

-Please look at the sidebar for the tutorial on how to set up your ownfleet management system, and the Developer Guide to understand the inner workings of the fleet management implementation.
+Please look at the wiki for the tutorial on how to set up your ownfleet management system, and the Developer Guide to understand the inner workings of the fleet management implementation.

 ![Teltonika Telematics Logo](https://wiki.teltonika-networks.com/images/8/8e/TELTONIKA-VEHICLE-TELEMATICS_logo_BLUE_PNG.png)